SamGurr/SamGurr.github.io/_posts/2023-02-18-Time-to-git-started.md

 #### objective:

-* add yourname_file.txt to the main repository online and integrate all changes (everyone else's yourname_file.txt files) to your computer!
+* add yourname_file.txt to the teamwork branch online and integrate all changes (everyone else's yourname_file.txt files) to your local branch!

 (1) Navigate to the RClub

-(2) Use <span style="color:green">git pull</span> to integrate changes you do not have
+(2) Use <span style="color:green">git pull</span> to integrate changes on the remote teamwork brnach that you do not have

 ```
 git pull